lukeFalsina/Grab-n-Run/README.md

 # ![Logo](https://github.com/lukeFalsina/Grab-n-Run/raw/master/gnr/app/src/main/res/drawable-mdpi/logo_with_name.png)

----
-## Hey Android developers, we need your help for an experiment, which involves DCL and Grab'n Run. ##
-For more details, check out this [post](https://t.co/6NRIbMeXeq).

-If you are curious or want to join the experiment, please get in touch with an email at lfalsina@gmail.com

----

 *Grab’n Run* (aka **GNR**) is a **simple** and **effective** Java Library that you can easily add to your Android projects to perform *secure dynamic class loading* operations over standard [DexClassLoader](http://developer.android.com/reference/dalvik/system/DexClassLoader.html).

 Previous research has shown that many applications often need to perform dynamic class loading to implement, for example, non-invasive self-update features.
 However, research has also shown that it is really challenging to *safely* implement these features.
 This is of particular importance as, in this context, **one single mistake** could open the application (and, therefore, the entire device) to **serious security vulnerabilities**, such as *remote code execution*.